rsfarrow/farrow-website/README.md

     - Improvements: Settings to change bell sound, warning sound, warning length (10s vs 15s), voice, etc.
   - Bike Workouts
     - ~Create Initial bike workout page (list and acutal workout page)~
-    - Add APIs to get bike list and bike workout from DB
+    - ~Add APIs to get bike list and bike workout from DB~
-    - Add APIs to API Service
+    - Add APIs to API Service, and implement
     - ~Feature Request: Instead of the whole circle changing with the color of your HR target, show each HR colored segment~
     - ~Feature Request: Instead of the whole progress being a button, add a specific start/pause button~
   - Add About Me Section